0xmhha/solin/docs/mcp-integration.md

 - **Explain Rules**: Get detailed explanations of specific rules
 - **Suggest Fixes**: Receive fix suggestions for detected issues

+**Note:** The MCP server currently supports a curated subset of 20 core rules (12 lint + 8 security) out of the full 151 available rules.
+This subset covers the most critical security vulnerabilities and code quality issues.
+For comprehensive analysis with all rules, use the CLI or REST API.

 ## Setup

 ### 1. Build Solin